GrimeyTheReaper/VideoReEncoder/readme.md

 It's like having a magical robot that waits for your videos, makes them better (or changes how they look), and then stores them in a special folder for you.
 Cool, right?

 ## DEV NOTE: THIS SHOULD WORK ON ALL BROWSERS, I MYSELF HAVE ONLY TESTED IT WITH FIREFOX & CHROME!
 PLEASE LET ME KNOW [HERE](https://github.com/GrimeyTheReaper/VideoReEncoder/issues) IF THERE ARE ANY PROBLEMS WITH YOUR PARTICULAR BROWSER OF CHOICE!

-# If you're visiting this on my github.io website; [here](https://github.com/GrimeyTheReaper/VideoReEncoder/releases/latest) is the latest build! :)

 ## How to Use the Script